 If using PPKs is mandatory for the initiator, then an attacker able to eavesdrop and to inject packets into the network can prevent creating an IKE SA by mounting the following attack.
 The attacker intercepts the initial request containing the USE PPK notification and injects a forged response containing no USE PPK.
 If the attacker manages to inject this packet before the responder sends a genuine response, then the initiator would abort the exchange.
-To thwart this kind of attack it is RECOMMENDED, that if using PPKs is mandatory for the initiator and the received response doesn't contain the USE PPK notification, then the initiator doesn't abort the exchange immediately, but instead waits some time for more responses (possibly retransmitting the request).
-If all the received responses contain no USE PPK, then the exchange is aborted.
+To thwart this kind of attack it is RECOMMENDED, that if using PPKs is mandatory for the initiator and the received response doesn't contain the USE PPK notification, then the initiator doesn't abort the exchange immediately.
+Instead it waits for more response messages retransmitting the request as if no responses were received at all, until either the received message contains the USE PPK or the exchange times out (see section 2.4 of [RFC7296] for more details about retransmission timers in IKEv2).
+If neither of the received responses contains USE PPK, then the exchange is aborted.

-If using PPK is optional for both peers, then in case of misconfiguration (e.g. mismatched PPK ID) the IKE SA will be created without protection against Quantum Computers.
+If using PPK is optional for both peers, then in case of misconfiguration (e.g., mismatched PPK\ID) the IKE SA will be created without protection against quantum computers.
 It is advised that if PPK was configured, but was not used for a particular IKE SA, then implementations SHOULD audit this event.